Business

 Yes, but not the way most people think about it.

 The era of generating thousands of low-quality pages from a template and watching them rank is over.
-Google's algorithms in 2025 and 2026 have gotten sophisticated enough to detect and devalue that approach.
-The sites I see succeeding with programmatic SEO share specific characteristics: they have genuine data depth, they provide real utility to users, and they invest in quality at the page level even at scale.
+Google's algorithms have gotten sophisticated enough to detect and devalue that approach.
+The sites I see succeeding with programmatic SEO share specific characteristics: genuine data depth, real utility for users, and investment in quality at the page level even at scale.

-The AI tools make this more feasible than ever.
-I use agents extensively for data processing, content generation, and quality checking.
-But the strategy — which pages to create, what data to prioritize, how to structure the user experience — still requires human judgment and patience.
+AI tools make this more feasible than ever.
+I use AI agents extensively for data processing, content generation, and quality checking.
+But the strategy (which pages to create, what data to prioritize, how to structure the user experience) still requires human judgment and patience.

 Twenty thousand pages sounds like a lot.
-But in the context of vehicle research, it's actually a small fraction of the total addressable search space.
+In the context of vehicle research, it's actually a small fraction of the total addressable search space.
 The growth potential is real, if I continue to prioritize quality over quantity.

 That's the lesson I keep relearning: the constraint is never "can we create more pages?"
 The constraint is always "can we create more pages that are genuinely worth indexing?"